GabrielMSilva04/TQS_113786/lab8/lab8_3/README.md

 **Issue**: `Define a constant instead of duplicating this literal "from(bucket: "" 5 times.`

-**Description**: The same string literal appears multiple times in the codebase, making maintenance difficult and error-prone.
+**Description**: The same string literal appears multiple times in the codebase, making maintenance difficult.

 ### 3. Excessive Method Complexity